philcallister/elixir_prometheus_telemetry/README.md

 Obviously this is a very small project, and it's meant to be the smallest possible working example I could think to do.
 So, if you're just trying to get to the one place where all the action is, you'll want to look at `lib/basic/metrics/command_instrumenter.ex`.
 Everything interesting is happening there.

 ### Prometheus
 To see how metrics are actually pulled into Prometheus, you'll first need to install it and configure it.
 For more information on installation and configuration, check out the [Prometheus Documentation](https://prometheus.io/docs/introduction/first_steps/).
-To add the app's endopoint to Prometheus, you'll want to add the following configuration to the `prometheus.yml` file under the `scrape_configs:` element within that file.
+To add the app's endpoint to Prometheus, you'll want to add the following configuration to the `prometheus.yml` file under the `scrape_configs:` element within that file.
 Again, you'll want to check the documentation to figure out where this file is located for your installation.
 ```yml
 scrape_configs:
   - job_name: "basic"